mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 E-mail reuses DNS to help mitigate the first.
 To mitigate the second, it defines a specific role for routing users' messages, the Message Transfer Agent (MTA).
 By allowing anyone to deploy an MTA and defining rules for interconnecting them, the protocol's users avoid a requirement for a single central router.

 Users can (and often do) choose to delegate that role to someone else, or run their own MTA.
 However, many now consider running a personal MTA to be impractical because of the likelihood of a small MTA being classified as a spam source.
-Because large MTA operators are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, concentrating the protocol’s operation (see {{indirect}}).
+Because large MTA operators are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, consolidating the protocol’s operation (see {{indirect}}).

 Another example of a federated Internet protocol is XMPP {{?RFC6120}}, supporting "instant messaging" and similar functionality.
 Like e-mail, it reuses DNS for naming and requires federation to facilitate rendezvous of users from different systems.

 While some deployments of XMPP do support truly federated messaging (i.e., a person using service A can interoperably chat with someone using service B), many of the largest do not.
 Because federation is voluntary, some operators captured their users into a single service, denying them the benefits of global interoperability.

-The examples above illustrate that, while federation can be a useful technique for avoiding proprietary centralization and managing beneficial centralization, it does not prevent concentration or platform centralization.
+The examples above illustrate that, while federation can be a useful technique for avoiding proprietary centralization and managing beneficial centralization, it does not prevent consolidation or platform centralization.
 If a single entity can capture the value provided by a protocol, it may use the protocol as a platform to get a “winner take all” outcome -- a significant risk with many Internet protocols, since network effects often promote such outcomes.
 Likewise, external factors (such as spam control) might naturally “tilt the table” towards a few operators.

 ### Multi-Stakeholder Governance {#multi}